The Witcher 3: Wild Hunt: Plot

 Geralt finds Ciri on the Isle of Mists and learns from her that Eredin, the leader of the Wild Hunt, wants her Elder Blood powers to save his homeworld from a catastrophe known as the White Frost.
 They return to Kaer Morhen and fortify it against the inevitable arrival of the Hunt.
-In the battle that ensues, Vesemir is killed, causing Ciri to unleash her uncontrolled power and temporarily send the Hunt into retreat.
+In the battle that ensues, Vesemir is killed, causing Ciri to unleash her uncontrolled power and temporarily send the Wild Hunt into retreat.

 Realizing that the Hunt will never stop, Ciri and Geralt decide to fight Eredin at a time and place of their choosing.
+They ambush Imlerith, a general of the Hunt and Vesemir's killer, at a Witches' Sabbath hosted by the Crones.
+Imlerith and two of the Crones are slain, but the third escapes with Ciri's medallion.
 While Triss and Yennefer reform the Lodge of Sorceresses to aid in the fight, Geralt recovers the Sunstone, an artifact that can communicate between worlds.
 Using the Sunstone, Avallac'h lures Eredin to Skellige, where Geralt defeats him in combat.
 As he dies, Eredin tells Geralt that Avallac'h has betrayed him, and plans to use Ciri's power for his own ends.

 As the White Frost begins to encroach on the Continent, Geralt and Yennefer pursue Avallac'h, but find Ciri alive and well.
 She tells Geralt that Avallac'h is not a traitor, and has only ever intended to fight the White Frost.
 Thinking back on her relationship with Geralt, Ciri finds the strength to stop the cataclysm; if Geralt patronized and protected her throughout the game, she dies in the attempt, but if he guided her to mature and make her own choices, she survives.

 The player's choices can lead to several different endings.
 If Ciri survives after defeating the White Frost and Geralt took her to meet her father, she will become the Empress of Nilfgaard.
 If Ciri survives but did not meet the emperor, Geralt helps her fake her death, and she becomes a witcher.
-If Ciri is killed in her confrontation with the White Frost, the story ends with Geralt retrieving her medallion from the last remaining Crone.
+If Ciri is killed in her confrontation with the White Frost, Geralt retrieves her medallion from the last remaining Crone and mourns quietly as his hut is swarmed by monsters.
 The player's choices also determine whether Geralt ends up in a romantic relationship with Yennefer, Triss, or neither, and how much of the North is ultimately conquered by Nilfgaard.